trofi/trofi.github.io.gen/posts/313-highway-debugging-example.md

 root: "http://trofi.github.io"
 ---

-[highway](https://github.com/google/highway) test suite is a great stress test for `gcc`'s vectorization and SIMD intrinsics code
+[`highway`](https://github.com/google/highway) test suite is a great stress test for `gcc` vectorization and SIMD intrinsics code
 generators:

 - at compile time `highway` instantiates all the vector extensions your CPU could support
-- at runtime it runs the tests on all of the supported extensions against various vector sizes
+- at runtime it runs the tests on all the supported extensions against various vector sizes

 It cover many corner cases of what could possibly go wrong with vectored